fatihsamur/fatihsamur-blog/src/pages/about.md

 ---
 title: About Me
 subtitle: >-
   Hello!
-I’m Fatih, a web developer from Turkey.
-I have been building web sites and applications for 6+ years.
+I’m Fatih, a software developer from Turkey.
+I have been building web sites and applications for 5+ years.
 template: page
 ---
   I am a full stack web developer specialize on Ecommerce  and SAAS development.
 I work with startups and top companies  to create inclusive, effective and impactful web applications.
 Also I love open source development and I build things on my Github profile.